Quick Summary of the Real Cost of Leaf Guards

 The answer isn’t one size fits all.
 Similar to many other home improvement options, the cost of leaf guards is not measured by simple price-by-foot analysis.
 Gutter guards can vary in price depending on the brand and style you choose as well as any add-ons you need.
 Much like buying a car, you have many options and some important choices to make.

 Let’s keep that car analogy in mind.
 It really makes sense with this process.
-You want to make a gutter guard purchase that makes the most sense for your specific needs and preferences.
+You want to make a leaf guard purchase that makes the most sense for your specific needs and preferences.
 You are also considering the best options for the safety and integrity of your home.

 When it comes to leaf guards, homeowners like you will see different prices because you’ll need different things to suit your home.
 It’s great to pay attention to these prices and make a purchase that’s a great fit for you.
 But be careful not to get caught in the “lowest price wins” mindset.
 Because here’s the thing — you probably would not buy the cheapest car just because it’s the cheapest car.